 To give an example, one of the most famous stories about Virgil’s supposed magical powers is the legend of the flycatcher.
 According to the tale, a group of builders were constructing a temple in Naples, but no matter how hard they worked, their progress was impeded by swarms of flies.
 Virgil supposedly came to the site and used his powers to create a magical bronze flycatcher that attracted all the flies away from the workers and the construction site.

-Another legend involves a talking head.
-According to this, a man came to Virgil seeking his help to recover a lost treasure.
+Another legend involving Virgil is that of the talking head.
+According to the story, a man came to Virgil seeking his help to recover a lost treasure.
 Virgil agreed to help the man and instructed him to decapitate a corpse, which he then brought to Virgil’s laboratory.
 There, Virgil supposedly placed the head in a special container and performed a ritual that caused the head to come to life and reveal the location of the treasure.
-This head is still to be seen on a painting by Girolamo Mocetto from the school of Mantegna.
+This head can still be seen in a painting by Girolamo Mocetto from the school of Mantegna.

-According to further stories, Virgil had the ability to control the elements.
-He supposedly calmed a storm by speaking to the wind and the waves, allowing a ship to safely reach its destination.
-Virgil is also said to have been able to create powerful illusions and supposedly fashioned a garden that appeared to be filled with fruit trees and flowers, even though it was just an empty courtyard.
-This story even made it to Richard Wagner’s Parsifal, when the magician Klingsor – according to Wolfram von Eschenbach Virgil’s grandson – brings the young knight to such an enchanted garden.
+According to further stories, Virgil was believed to have had the ability to control the elements.
+He supposedly calmed a storm by speaking to the wind and waves, allowing a ship to reach its destination safely.
+Virgil was also said to have been able to create powerful illusions and supposedly fashioned a garden that appeared to be filled with fruit trees and flowers, even though it was just an empty courtyard.
+This story even made it to Richard Wagner’s Parsifal when the magician Klingsor, Virgil’s supposed grandson according to Wolfram von Eschenbach, brings the young knight to such an enchanted garden.

 The idea of setting up the image of a fly to drive away flies reminds us of a Babylonian story, for in Lenormand’s Chaldæan Magic we are told that demons are driven away by their own images, and Beelzebub, as chief of flies, was the first to be mentioned in this regard.
 Other legends remind us of stories about Buddha, King Salomon and various Christian saints.